renerocksai/gpt4all.zig/README.md

 Here's how to get started with the CPU quantized GPT4All model checkpoint:

+**Windows Users**:
+- **[download the released chat.exe](https://github.com/renerocksai/gpt4all.zig/releases/download/win_no-curl_1/chat.exe) from the [GitHub releases](https://github.com/renerocksai/gpt4all.zig/releases) and start using it without building:**
+    - Make sure, the model file [gpt4all-lora-quantized.bin](https://the-eye.eu/public/AI/models/nomic-ai/gpt4all/gpt4all-lora-quantized.bin) and the [chat.exe](https://github.com/renerocksai/gpt4all.zig/releases/download/win_no-curl_1/chat.exe) are in the same folder.
+    - Then double-click `chat.exe`
+- Alternatively, first select the `no-curl` branch for a succesful build, see [here](#windows-users) and continue with step 2.
+See [the Windows section](#windows-users) for more information.

+**macOS, Linux, brave Windows users**:

 0. Make sure you have Zig master installed.
 Download from [here](https://ziglang.org/download/).
 1. **Optional:** Download the LLM model `gpt4all-lora-quantized.bin` file from